Betcheg/RatonLaveur/README.md

 Created for academic purpose.

 #How does it work
 When compiled create a binary file.
-Replace variables stating with YOUR_*** to make it work.
+Replace variables starting with YOUR_*** to make it work.
 When executed it display a fake Window Error and hide in process.
 It then checks your *mysql* database and search for command to execute every 5 seconds.
 Exacutable commands are listed below.